ca-schumacher/pred_maintenance/README.md

-# pred_maintenance
-Predictive maintenance of an aircraft engine
+# Predicting the remaining uselful life of a turbofan engine

+**September 2019**

+## Introduction

+**Project Description:**

+We will use this dataset to analyse and predict a the remaining uselful lifespan (RUL) of a turbofan engine.

 **Data description:**

-Data from the data challenge competition held at the 1st international conference on Prognostics and Health Management (PHM08) is being made publicly available.
-The dataset is similar to the one posted above (see Turbofan engine degradation simulation data set) except the true RUL values are not revealed.
-Users are expected to develop their algorithms using training and test sets provided in the package.
+Data stems from the data challenge competition held at the 1st international conference on Prognostics and Health Management (PHM08) is being made publicly available.
+It contains recorded sensor data of 21 sensors in 218 engines.
+Turbofans were operated for multiple cycles and with different settings.
 The data set was provided by the Prognostics CoE at NASA Ames.

 Source:
 A. Saxena and K. Goebel (2008).
 "PHM08 Challenge Data Set", NASA Ames Prognostics Data Repository (http://ti.arc.nasa.gov/project/prognostic-data-repository), NASA Ames Research Center, Moffett Field, CA

+## Approach

+## Results and Conclusions